2011 Irish general election: Labour surge and Fine Gael leadership heave

-In opposition since the defeat of the Rainbow Coalition in 1997, Fine Gael and the Labour Party had agreed a pact at the 2007 election but fell short of forming a government.
-Fine Gael leader Enda Kenny, in place since 2002, had stayed on after gaining twenty seats at the election, despite criticism of his campaign from the media and some of his own TDs.
-Labour leader Pat Rabbitte had resigned in August 2007 and been replaced by Eamon Gilmore, who pledged to take his party out of the shadow of Fianna Fáil and Fine Gael.
+In opposition since 1997, Fine Gael and the Labour Party ran on a joint platform in 2007.
+Fine Gael leader Enda Kenny, in place since 2002, stayed on after gaining twenty seats at the election, despite criticism of his campaign from the media and some of his own TDs.
+Pat Rabbitte resigned as Labour leader in August 2007 and was replaced by Eamon Gilmore, who pledged to take the party out of the shadow of Fianna Fáil and Fine Gael.

 In June 2010, Labour reached 32 per cent in a poll for The Irish Times, putting them in the lead.
-Gilmore's personal popularity considerably outstripped that of Enda Kenny, and his party was polling particularly well with middle-aged swing voters.
-Speaking in 2015, journalist Deaglán de Bréadún attributed Labour's surge to its perceived success in forcing the resignation of John O'Donoghue as Ceann Comhairle after an expenses scandal.
+Gilmore's personal popularity considerably outstripped Kenny's, and Labour was polling particularly well with middle-aged swing voters.
+The journalist Deaglán de Bréadún attributed the party's surge to its perceived success in forcing the resignation of John O'Donoghue as Ceann Comhairle after an expenses scandal.

-After failing to state he had confidence in Enda Kenny's leadership in two TV appearances after the poll, Richard Bruton was sacked as Fine Gael deputy leader and finance spokesperson on 14 June.
-Bruton announced he would challenge Kenny for the party leadership and gained the support of most of the frontbench.
-Some in Bruton's camp had expected Kenny to resign but he vowed to fight on.
+After failing to declare confidence in Kenny during two TV appearances after the poll, Richard Bruton was sacked as Fine Gael deputy leader and finance spokesperson on 14 June.
+Bruton announced he would challenge for the party leadership and gained the support of most of the frontbench.
+Some in Bruton's camp expected Kenny to resign, but he vowed to fight on.
 Olivia Mitchell, a frontbencher who supported Bruton, told reporters that voters she spoke to could not imagine Kenny as Taoiseach.
 Nevertheless, Kenny won a vote of confidence from the parliamentary party later that week.
-His victory steadied Fine Gael and by the beginning of 2011 the party had a commanding lead in polls again.
+His victory steadied Fine Gael, and by the beginning of 2011 the party had a commanding lead in polls again.